ethersphere/bee-docs/content/bee-docs/API-reference/index.md

 alias: "/bee-docs/API-reference.html"
 ---

 The Bee node exposes two HTTP API endpoints, `API` and `debugAPI`.
 These endpoints are the primary interface into a *running* bee node.
+All API-endpoints will return a `JSON` formatted string upon success or an appropriate [HTTP-error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 ## API
 The API-endpoint exposes all functionality to upload and download content to/from the Swarm network.
 By default, default it runs on port `:8080`, which can be changed to any other unused port by using the `api-addr` flag upon startup (see [CLI](/bee-docs/CLI.html)).